-Drop AP’s and STA’s according to scenario (random and/or deterministic placement chosen from set of possible locations as defined in the Channel Model document [CHANNEL-MODEL])
+Drop AP’s and STA’s according to scenario (deterministic placement chosen from set of possible locations as defined in the Channel Model document [2])

 Ensure that every STA <-> associated AP link can sustain MCS0 (or another predetermined MCS) in both directions.
 The uplink and downlink MCS do not need to be the same.

-Channel for every link in network determined in the Channel Model document [CHANNEL-MODEL])
+Channel for every link in network determined in the Channel Model document [2])

-Once drop has been made, for link between every pair of devices in the building have:
+Once a drop has been made, for every link between every pair of devices inside the considered space, the following are produced::

 Channel Impulse Response (CIR)